paulroseau/rust-executable-packer/notes/misc.md

   ```
   which is defined in `libgcc` which `gcc` always relies on (and `gcc` is used when compiling Rust `libstd`)

-## no_mangle annotation
+## no_mangle annotation in Rust

-- Mangling is when a compiler changes the name we’ve given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable.
+- Mangling is when a compiler changes the name we've given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable.
 Every programming language compiler mangles names slightly differently, so for a Rust function to be callable by other languages, we must disable the Rust compiler's name mangling.

 - From [this question](https://stackoverflow.com/questions/1041866/what-is-the-effect-of-extern-c-in-c) on StackOverflow (about `extern` in C++, the same reasoning applies for Rust):
 ```